luxonis/depthai-docs-website/FAQ.md

 All the networks listed [here](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_MYRIAD.html) are supported by DepthAI.

 We haven't tested all of them though.
 So if you have a problem, contact us and we'll figure it out.

+## What Hardware Acceleration Exists in DepthAI and/or megaAI?

+#### Available in DepthAI API Today:
+ - Neural Inference (e.g. object detection, image classification, etc., including two-stage)
+ - Stereo Depth (including median filtering)
+ - 3D Object Localization (augmenting 2D object detectors with 3D position in meters)
+ - Object Tracking (including in 3D space)
+ - H.264 and H.265 Encoding (HEVC, 1080p & 4K Video)
+ - JPEG Encoding
+ - MJPEG Encoding
+ - Warp/Dewarp

+The above features are available in the Luxonis Pipeline Builder Gen1 (see example [here](https://docs.luxonis.com/api/#parameters-1)).
+See [Pipeline Builder Gen2](#pipelinegen2) for in-progress additional functionality/flexibility which will come with the next generation Luxonis pipeline builder for DepthAI.

+#### On our Roadmap (i.e. next ~4 months will be in our API)
+ - AprilTags
+ - Feature Tracking
+ - Motion Estimation (including background subraction)
+ - Edge Detection
+ - Harris Filtering
+ - Arbitrary crop/rescale/reforma and ROI return

+{: #pipelinegen2 }
+#### Pipeline Builder Gen2

+We have been working on a 2nd-generation pipeline builder which will incorporate many of the features below on our roadmap into a graphical drag/drop AI/CV pipeline which will then run entirely on DepthAI and return results of interest to the host.

+This allows multi-stage neural networks to be pieced together in conjunction with CV functions (such as motion estimation or Harris filtering) and logical rules, all of which run on DepthAI/megaAI without any load on the host.

 ## Are CAD Files Available?